 More about the licensing scheme and proposed changes - Consumer and Business Services

 Who needs a licence?

-You will require a licence if:
+You will need a licence if:

 - your business provides workers to work for someone else in and as part of that other person's business